What Is BMI and How Is It Calculated?

 BMI = (160 ร 703) รท (70 ร 70) = 112,480 รท 4,900 = 22.9 โ Normal Weight โ

-The constant 703 in the imperial formula is a unit conversion factor that bridges pounds/inchesยฒ to the metric kg/mยฒ base.
-Both formulas yield the same BMI value when applied to the same person.
-The result is then compared to standardized cut-off thresholds to determine weight status.
+The constant 703 in the imperial formula acts as a precise unit conversion factor that bridges pounds/inchesยฒ to the metric kg/mยฒ base.
+Both formulas produce identical BMI values for the same person.
+You then compare your result against standardized cut-off thresholds to determine your exact weight status.

-๐ก Height conversion tip: Convert feet and inches to total inches first.
+๐ก Essential height conversion tip: Always convert feet and inches to total inches first.
 For example, 5โฒ8โณ = (5 ร 12) + 8 = 68 inches total before squaring.

-Skip the arithmetic โ our BMI Calculator handles metric and imperial automatically.
-Also see our Ideal Weight Calculator to find a healthy target weight for your height.
+Skip the math entirely โ our BMI Calculator instantly handles metric and imperial conversions for you.
+Also discover your Ideal Weight to find a clinically-validated healthy target weight for your height.

 BMI Categories & Ranges

-The WHO defines the following standard BMI categories for adults aged 20 and older.
-These cut-offs apply regardless of age or sex for adults, though ethnic-specific adjustments are discussed below.
+The WHO establishes the following definitive BMI categories for adults aged 20 and older.
+These critical cut-offs apply universally regardless of age or sex for adults, though ethnic-specific adjustments are addressed below.

 BMI Range | Category | Associated Health Risk |